 An all-electric Hummer that goes from zero to 100 in three seconds, with enough torque to tow the moon out of its orbit.
 Does it sound like science fiction?
 Me too.
 For this, in addition to the commercial, I will wait for GMC's specifications on the top line of its new vehicle.

 Porsche, for its part, brought an elaborate commercial to the SuperBowl called "The Heist" that features (guess what?)
 A bizarre chase.
 It all begins when an electric Porsche Taycan is stolen from the Porsche museum.

 The Frozen of Swords

 Audi went further and invited Game of Thrones star Maisie Williams to star in the commercial for its new e-tron SUV.
-In the commercial, Williams escapes with an e-tron from a busy, congested, dirty and polluted city while performing the terrifying “Let it go”, the official song of the Frozen movie.
+In the commercial, Williams escapes with an e-tron from a busy, congested, dirty and polluted city while she performs the terrifying "Let it go", the official song of the Frozen movie.
 (Precise: terrifying FOR ME, that with a 2 year old and 4 month old girl I will have heard this song 6000 times already).

 And what should Audi "let go"?
 Maybe fossil fuels.
-In the words the words are more or less "The cold never bothered me".
+In the excerpt the words are more or less "The cold never bothered me".
 In Italian, however, the song more or less says "from today the cold is my home".
 Point out that the world will get a little cooler if we all start driving e-tron?

 Yes, it's a Mustang, but it's not what you think